-Welcome to Burrenreagh: A Unique School with Small Class Sizes Offering an Exceptional Educational Experience.
-A Small School with a Big Reputation.
+Welcome to Burrenreagh: A Unique School Offering an Exceptional Educational Experience.

 Principal